luzny274/PhaseVortexGen_iSCAT/README.md

 The resolution of the output image must always be lower than 128x128.

 ### amp_control_fast.ino
-This program includes a file image1.h and draws it using the deflectors.
+This program includes a file image1.h and is compiled and uploaded into the arduino, which then draws the image using the deflectors.

 ### amp_control_multiple-imgs.ino
-This program includes files image\<number\>.h, where number goes from 1 to 9, and draws it using the deflectors.
+This program includes files image\<number\>.h, where number goes from 1 to 9, and draws the corresponding image.
 You can change the image being drawn by selecting a corresponding number on the keypad connected to arduino.

 You can then measure the drawing performance using \# button on the keypad.
 The information is then printed in the corresponding serial port with bitrate 9600bps.